vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_login_screen_layout.html.md

     </RelativeLayout>

 The RelativeLayout element is the container for the UI element, where as TextView is a UI element.
 The TextView elements are placed relative to the parent or sibling element in Relative Layout.
-To read about Layouts in detail, head over to <%= link_to "this lesson", android_concept_lesson_path("android-layouts") %>.
+To read about Layouts in detail, head over to <%= link_to "this lesson", android_concept_lesson_path("android-layout") %>.

 Now,we are going to modify the same **activity_main.xml** file .
 The final screenshot & the pictorial representation of the Graphical Layout is shown below.